2nd Cavalry Regiment (United States): Cold War

 The Cold War began in 1945 with the ending of World War II, and the 2nd Cavalry was charged with conducting border surveillance along the Iron Curtain.
 In 1951, the regiment was headquartered in Nuremberg and operated out of the cities of Freising and Augsburg.
 In 1955, the cavalry returned to the US and were relieved by the 3rd Armored Cavalry Regiment.
-They returned to Germany in 1958, and would remain there for the next 33 years; they operated out of Nuremberg, Feucht, Bindlach, Amberg, and Bamberg.
+They returned to West Germany in 1958, and would remain there for the next 33 years; they operated out of Nuremberg, Feucht, Bindlach, Amberg, and Bamberg.
 Throughout this period, the 2nd Cavalry was responsible for reconnoitering and providing border security along 731 kilometers of the Iron Curtain; 375 km along with West German-East German border, and 365 km along the West German-Czechoslovak border.
 In 1978, M Troop, of 3rd Squadron, was selected to represent the US in the 1979 Canadian Army Trophy (CAT), finishing 4th – the first time the US entrant had not placed last.
 In 1989, the Iron Curtain was lifted, and the regiment halted their border security missions on 1 March 1990.

-Operation Desert Storm
+Persian Gulf War

-When the Gulf War began in 1990, the regiment was ordered to move to Saudi Arabia and prepare for combat operations.
+When the Persian Gulf War began in 1990, the regiment was ordered to move to Saudi Arabia and prepare for combat operations.
 By mid-December, the 2nd ACR had established itself in the VII Corps sector of the Saudi desert and began training to fight.
-The 210th Field Artillery Brigade, AH-64 Apache helicopters from 2-1 Aviation Battalion, and the 82nd Engineer Battalion joined the regiment to form "Dragoon Battle Group," a force of 8,500 soldiers.
+The 210th Field Artillery Brigade, AH-64 Apache helicopters from 2-1 Aviation Battalion, and the 82nd Engineer Battalion joined the regiment to form "Dragoon Battle Group", a force of 8,500 soldiers.

 On 23 February 1991, the 2nd Cavalry attacked across the Saudi–Iraq border after preparatory fires, and engaged in their first combat operation in 45 years.
 Spearheading the VII Corps advance, the regiment attacked into southern Iraq and fought a series of sharp battles with four divisions of the Iraqi Army.
 The 2nd and 3rd Squadrons of the regiment destroyed two brigades of the Iraqi Republican Guards Tawakalna Division in the Battle of 73 Easting.
 The 2nd Squadron, 2nd ACR alone contributed 55 Iraqi tanks destroyed, 45 other armored vehicles, an equal number of trucks, hundreds of Iraqi infantry KIA, and 865 Iraqi soldiers taken prisoner.
 The unit earned the Valorous Unit Award for its service in Operation Desert Storm.
 By the end of its covering force mission in Iraq, the 2nd ACR had broken the Republican Guard's defensive line, provided intelligence to the VII Corps commander, and moved over 250 kilometers.
 It also captured 2,000 prisoners, destroyed 159 enemy tanks, and 260 other vehicles.
 The regiment's losses include 6 Dragoons killed, and 19 wounded.